City-of-Bloomington/ansible-role-winbind/README.md

 # City-of-Bloomington.winbind

-Install winbind, and join a linux host to an Active Directory domain
+Install winbind, and join a linux host to an Active Directory domain.
+Configures Samba for NT-style permissions and strict ownership of user home folders.

 ## Dependencies